 This resource truly lends itself to a span of ages, grade levels and developmental stages.
 For beginning writers, it establishes a framework on how to consistently write a solid paragraph.
 More experienced writers benefit from working within only one paragraph to really fine tune, experiment with, and expand their work as developing authors.

 MY STUDENTS HATE WRITING.
-WILL THIS IMPROVE STUDENT ENGAGEMENT?
+WILL PARAGRAPH OF THE WEEK IMPROVE STUDENT ENGAGEMENT?

 Since each prompt taps into thoughts and experiences that are specific to each individual, your class will learn more about each other and your students will find new ways to connect with their peers.
 This really helps to develop your classroom community.